-All Hurricane Florence evacuees, Atlanta Jewish professionals, active military, and full-time students are welcome to attend High Holiday services at our Synagogue free of charge but are still required to register online HERE.
 College students and active members of the military will need to show their IDs at the Help Desk upon arrival.
+Non-members can purchase tickets below.

 The prayer book, Machzor Hadash, will be used for all High Holiday services.
 We will have books available for loan at the Help Desk in Cohen Pavilion.
 We ask that you please return your prayer book to the Help Desk as you leave the building.

-For pricing information or to reserve a spot for child/teen programming, please visit the registration form HERE.
+For more information about childcare and programming, please visit the registration form below.

 The Help Desk will be located in Cohen Pavilion upon entrance into the building.
 Volunteers will be available to assist you if you have forgotten or misplaced your ticket.
 Please keep in mind that some of our community volunteers may not know you but are happy to assist you and your family.
 If you are picking up new or replacement tickets, please allow an extra few minutes at the Help Desk.

 If you leave the building, please take your ticket with you for re-admittance.
 No guns or weapons will be allowed on the premises.
 Please be patient and cooperative with our security officers and ushers.
 It is their goal to ensure your safety and the well-being of all our members and guests.